salomax/octus-test/README.md

 ## Security Layer

-The REST API requests a valid token by the header param "X-Auth-Token".

 After login the user is authenticated and it received a token.
 From there, this token is enough to request any REST API method, in any client (web browser, mobile device, etc...).

+Now you just send it by the header HTTP param "X-Auth-Token".

 # Notes

 ## Download Version